-The last tip is for the touch screen owners.
+The last tip is for the touchscreen owners.
 Through the Quick Actions in Settings, one can easily customize the Swipe gestures to minimize your work.
-You can set the mail app to delete a mail on a simple left swipe or archive an email when you swipe right on it.
+You can set the email app to delete a mail on a simple left swipe or archive an email when you swipe right on it.
 See, so simple.

 Bonus Tip: Signature

 While the signature part is still stuck in the plain text era, here’s a quick workaround on how to lend a personal touch to your email.
 It involves a tiny bit of HTML and a splash of manual work, but then, stay assured that the end results are going to be lovely.